harshapalnati/Gitfox/README.md

 ## 1. Project Overview
 GitFox is an AI-powered GitHub code review bot that automates pull request analysis, detects bugs, and provides inline feedback using AI models like GPT-4 and CodeBERT.
 The tool integrates seamlessly with GitHub repositories, offering automated review suggestions and improving code quality.

+GitFox is an open-source project.
+It is strictly not for sale or commercial use.
+Any attempts to monetize or sell GitFox violate its intended purpose.

 ---
 ## 2. Installation and Setup
 ### Prerequisites